MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

 #.
 Wait for the daily ``cron`` job to run to synchronise data between Azure
    Spice and ``EXAB`` + ``EXCD``.
 #.
 Ensure that you are in charge of the trunk for the repositories involved.
 #.
-Update your working copy if other commits have happened.
+Update your clone if other commits have happened.
 #.
 Rerun relevant tests

 If the requirement is to update existing files, then further care is required.